Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 - Token creators to add mutable data at the time of token creation.
 - Wallets to discover mutable data associated with a token.

-In this specification, [IPFS](https://ipfs.io) is called out for off-chain data storage.
+In this specification, [IPFS](https://ipfs.io) is used for off-chain data storage.
 It should be understood that the intention is to for developers implementing this specification to upload that data to the Filecoin blockchain, and thereby make the data permanently available over IPFS.
 The easiest service to do this is [web3.storage](https://web3.storage).

 ## 2. Protocol Overview